emontecalvo/mondo/README.md

   - Most of the physics were written using Phaser's built-in physics engine.

   - The mobile experience is slightly different than playing on the web, due to how the buttons were coded.
 Users prefered not to have to push the "walk" buttons too often on mobile, but on the web clicking the walk buttons were found to be a little more satisfying.

+  ###DEVELOPMENT ROADMAP###
+  	Planned future updates:
+   - The replay button works seamlessly on *Mondo Is Phat*, but an official "quit" button should be added to give a better sense of completeness to the user.

+   - Extra levels with increasing levels of difficulty should be added.

+   - Revised animation to make the "belly-bop" more obvious for the mobile experience.

+   - Adding a consequence factor for Mondo would be a nice addition.

+   - Add a "sleep" animation after every completed level.